Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: DSL: Definition

 \end{definition}

-Notice that in our definition we compare pure strategies only with other pure strategies, i.e., they are loss-averse with respect to this strategy set.
-Mixed strategies are loss-averse w.r.t. all strategies (mixed and pure).
+Notice that in our definition we compare pure strategies only with other pure strategies, i.e., they are DSL with respect to this strategy set.
+Mixed strategies are DSL w.r.t. all strategies (mixed and pure).
 We use the term ``nature state'' to mean the actions $a_{-i}$, which may result from either uncertainty over others' types or over their strategic choice: What matters to the agent in the end is what are all of their possible actions.
 There is seemingly some loss of generality in that we assume that all possible $a_{-i}$ are fixed vectors of actions, and not more generally random variables over actions.
-But, as we show in Lemma~\ref{prop:nature_settings_deterministic}, allowing for this loses the usefulness of the loss-averse notion.
+But, as we show in the full version of our paper, allowing for the latter loses the usefulness of the DSL notion.

-As a running example, we demonstrate the usage of our solution concept using the first price and discrete first price single item auctions.
-Interestingly, we show that in the first-price auction, there are no loss-averse strategies.
-However, moving to a discrete setting, we show that in the discrete first-price auction \cite{chwe1989discrete}, there is a unique loss-averse strategy, which achieves maximal welfare and near maximal revenue.

-\begin{definition} An agent $i$ has a value (type) $v_i$ for an item.
-The agent's bid $b_i$ (action) and nature states $b_{-i}$ are from the same bid space.
-The auctioneer allocates the item to the highest bidder (either the agent or nature, tie-breaking towards nature) and if the agent wins it receives $v_i - b_i$, and otherwise $0$.